hypertidy/filearchy/README.md

 - we have `dry_run` in gdal_tiles() but I think it should be a separate function to render from the scheme
+- (*somehow*) detect the case when warp is not needed (3857-\>3857 or 4326-\>4326) and use RasterIO (translate) instead, it should be a bit faster - but how to encode that in the scheme vs. the run?
+- what is profile ‘raster’? just tile in the input_srs?
 - implement xyz vs tms mode (I think it’s just nrow - row)
 - driver and file extension options
 - make it clear that byte-scaling is not mandatory, perfectly valid to